|

 and diagrams, school attendance records, and

-a list of the 1940 village residents.
+a census of the 1940 village residents.

 libraries in Germany;

-occasionally used copies surface for
+occasionally, used copies surface for

 |